-Chapter 3.3-Community Health and Safety Basis for Rating training was provided to the community assembly. ter 3.4-Mining and Conflict-Affected or Risk Areas Basis for Rating Chapte er not assessed IRMA is not scoring this chapter in 2022, just collecting information to help inform future guidance on chapter implementation.
-Chap ter 3.5-Security Arrangements Basis for Rating 3.5.1.1.
-The operating company shall adopt and make public a policy acknowledging a commitment to respect human rights in its efforts to maintain the SQM has a sustainability, ethics and human rights policy in place, which has been implemented and is effective as of April 2021.
+Chapter 3.3-Community Health and Safety Basis for Rating training was provided to the community assembly.
+Chapter 3.4-Mining and Conflict-Affected or High-Risk Areas Basis for Rating Chapter not assessed IRMA is not scoring this chapter in 2022, just collecting information to help inform future

-public a policy acknowledging a commitment to respect human rights in its efforts to maintain the safety and security of its mining project; and a commitment that it will not provide support to public or private security forces that have been credibly implicated in the infringement of human rights, breaches of international humanitarian law or the excessive use of force.
+3.5.1.1.
+The operating company shall adopt and make public a policy acknowledging a commitment to respect human rights in its efforts to maintain the safety and security of its mining project; and a commitment that it will not provide support to public or private security forces that have been credibly implicated in the infringement of human rights, breaches of international humanitarian law or the excessive use of force.